-- Council did not support the use of the North Site loading, bicycle parking and end of trip facilities by the South Site occupants due to the distance between.
+- Council did not support use of the North Site loading, bicycle parking and end-of-trip facilities by the South Site due to the distance between.
 Council recommends the South Site basement be redesigned to allow these uses.
-Council also raised issue with the number of loading facilities. - Transport for NSW (RMS) and Transport for NSW did not raise any issues about the loading dock arrangement or the number of spaces proposed. - The Department notes the South Site does not have any basement OSD uses as the station occupies the site footprint.
-However, the South Site does have a small loading dock with access off Castlereagh Street. - The Department considers it preferable to have shared loading facilities where the North Site can handle larger vehicles.
-Consolidation to one site will minimise pedestrian and cyclist impacts and maximise active frontage to the South Site.
+Council also raised issue with the number of loading facilities. - Transport for NSW (RMS) and TfNSW did not raise any issues about the loading dock arrangement or the number of spaces proposed. - The Department notes that the South Site does not have any basement OSD uses as the station occupies the site footprint.
+However, the South Site does have a small loading dock for its own needs accessible off Castlereagh Street. - The Department considers it preferable to have shared loading facilities where the North Site can handle larger vehicles.
+Consolidation to one site will minimise pedestrian and cyclist impacts and maximise active frontage to the South Site. - Bicycle parking and end-of-trip facilities - Council raised issue in relation to the number of bicycle spaces proposed.
+Council argued bicycle parking and end-of-trip facilities should be provided per Sydney DCP 2012 rates.